-Develop the skills you need for the world you are helping to build.
+Develop the Computer Science, Innovation, and Engineering skills you need for the world you are helping to build.

 Applied Science means taking the skills you develop in science, math, engineering, and technology and combining them with your capabilities in critical thinking, problem-solving, communication, and literacy to initiate real change.